swisscom-blockchain/dapp-skeleton/README.md

 # Deploy the smart contracts
 truffle deploy

-# Retriev the addresses from deployed contracts
+# Retrieve the addresses from deployed contracts
 truffle networks
 ```